 The way I deal with the pain of his loss is by pouring into other women.
 If I couldn’t do that, I would shrivel up in misery.

-That’s why, today, on what would be Jake’s 23rd birthday, I want to ask you a favor.
+That’s why, today, on the 21st anniversary of Jake’s homecoming, I want to ask you a favor.
 I’m not celebrating with cake and balloons, but I am having a party with a purpose.

-This week several unexpected donations have been made to Living Soul, the nonprofit I founded to empower women to live soul-healthy lives.
-I’m beyond grateful and blown away!
-I sense an open heaven, like God showering kisses from above to usher Living Soul into greater works.
+I want to invite you to partner with me, either with prayer or by making a donation to Living Soul, the nonprofit I founded to empower women to live soul-healthy lives.
+Today I sense an open heaven, like God showering kisses from above to usher Living Soul into greater works.

 If you know me well, you know I hate to ask.
 But I’ve learned I’m not asking for me.
 I’m asking for the women that God called Living Soul to reach.